TMRJIJ/Night-Shift-on-Unsupported-Macs/README.md

 Installer Patching:

-1. Open the Installer in the Root of the Repository
+1. Open the Installer (.mpkg) in the Root of the Repository
 2. Follow the steps and agree to the terms
 3. Install
 4. Upon Completion, Restart your Mac